 Sunflower Seeds

 These seeds offer a good dose of vitamin E, magnesium, and selenium.
-Add them to your granola, yogurt, or salads to enhance hydration and add a tasty crunch.
+Add them to granola, yogurt, or salads.

 Walnuts

-High in omega-3 fatty acids and magnesium, walnuts are a heart-healthy choice that can also support hydration.
-Enjoy them in baked goods, salads, or simply on their own.
+High in omega-3 fatty acids and magnesium, walnuts are a heart-healthy choice that also supports hydration.

-Dairy products like milk and yogurt are not just delicious; they are also rich sources of essential electrolytes.
-From calcium to potassium, these dairy delights offer a tasty way to enhance hydration.
-Here's how:
+Dairy products like milk and yogurt are rich sources of essential electrolytes.
+From calcium to potassium, they offer a tasty way to support hydration.⁴

 Milk

-It's not just a childhood favorite; milk is packed with calcium, an essential electrolyte for bone health.
-Whether in a smoothie, with cereal, or simply a glass of cold milk, it offers hydration with nourishing benefits.
+Milk is packed with calcium, an essential electrolyte for bone health.
+Whether in a smoothie, with cereal, or as a simple glass, it offers hydration with real nutritional benefit.

 Yogurt